 - Sit on the bench with a dumbbell in each hand and palms facing each other.

-- Make sure you have your back pressed against the bench and your feet on the floor.
+- Ensure your back is pressed against the bench and your feet on the floor.

 - Exhale and slowly curl the dumbbells upward while keeping your upper arms still.